Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 Yup, the output has a number of peaks equal to the period of the input.

-Now I want to address why we're bothering with frequency space at all.
+Before we continue I want to address why we're bothering with frequency space at all.
+If we're after the period of the signal, why not just get it by looking directly at the input signal?

-First, keep in mind that the green displays in the diagrams are not available in real life.
+Keep in mind that the green displays in the diagrams are not available in real life.
 We don't get to see the distribution, we only get to sample from it.
-This can tell us *where* a peak is (if it's big enough), but not how many peaks there are.
+Sampling can tell us *where* a peak is (if it's tall enough), but not how many peaks there are.

 Still, why don't we just look at the initial signal and see how far apart the blips are?
 Why can't we figure out the period by sampling the input signal and noticing "Gee, there sure are a lot of multiples of 5 in here."?

-The reason we can't just look at how far apart blips in the input signal are is because, in the problem we care about (i.e. factoring), the blips are going to be *really damn far apart*.
-Like "the sun has plenty of time to burn down while you vanely go from slot to slot, hoping that maybe this next one will finally have the second blip in it" levels of far apart.

-Even worse than that, the signal we're sampling from might have an offset.
+The problem with noticing that a certain multiple keeps happening again and again is that, as you will see later, in the problem we care about the signal we're sampling from is going to have a random offset.
 If we sample the number 213, that could be "50*4" with an offset of 13 or "10*21" with an offset of 3 or any other combination of offset and multiple.
-*Every time we sample, there will be a different hidden offset.*
+*Every time we sample, there will be a different unknown offset.*
-This prevents us from figuring out the underlying pattern; it just looks like random noise (in fact it's *exactly* random noise).
+This prevents us from figuring out the underlying pattern.
+Sampling from input states with random offsets will look exactly like random noise.

-Here's the key thing that makes frequency space useful: *frequency peaks aren't affected by offsets*.
+The random offsets are what make working in frequency space useful, because *frequency peaks aren't affected by offsets*.
-When you shift a signal, its Fourier transform may apply a phase a factor to each output value, but the magnitudes of those outputs all stay the same.
+When you shift a signal, you may apply a phase a factor to each frequency, but the magnitudes of those frequencies all stay the same.

 To demonstrate this, I made yet another circuit in Quirk.
-This time I'm using an operation that adds larger and larger offsets into the target register, with Quirk simulating what happens for each offset, creating an animation.
+This time I'm using an operation that adds larger and larger offsets into the target register, with Quirk simulating what happens for each offset.
-Notice that the input state is cycling, but the output peaks are staying perfectly still:
+Notice that, throughout the animation, the input state is cycling yet the output peaks are staying perfectly still:

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/quirk-spectrogram-5-moving.gif"/>

 The phases of the output (not shown) are changing, but the magnitudes are staying the same.
 And, when doing a quantum computation, the magnitudes are what matter at the end.
 The magnitudes determine the probability of measuring each state.
-The phases matter if you're going to do more follow-up operations... but we aren't.
+(The phases matter if you're going to do more follow-up operations... but we aren't.)

 Another thing you should notice in the above diagram is that the frequency peaks are resilient to little imperfections.
 Because the number of states ($2^7 = 128$) is not a multiple of the period (5), there's a little kink where the spacing between blips is 3 instead of 5.